open-mmlab/mmgeneration/docs/en/migration.md

 ## 3. Distributed Training setting

-In 0.x version, MMGeneration uses `DDPWrapper` and `DynamicRunner` to train of static and dynamic model (e.g., PGGAN and StyleGANv2) respectively.
+In 0.x version, MMGeneration uses `DDPWrapper` and `DynamicRunner` to train static and dynamic model (e.g., PGGAN and StyleGANv2) respectively.
 In 1.x version, we use `MMSeparateDistributedDataParallel` provided by MMEngine to implement distributed training.

 The configuration differences are shown below: